willfaught/willfaught.github.io/content/blog/2012-11-08-php-a-fractal-of-bad-design.md

 Alex Munroe:

->Now imagine you meet millions of carpenters using this toolbox who tell you “well hey what’s the problem with these tools?
-They’re all I’ve ever used and they work fine!”
-And the carpenters show you the houses they’ve built, where every room is a pentagon and the roof is upside-down.
+>Now imagine you meet millions of carpenters using this toolbox who tell you “well hey what's the problem with these tools?
+They're all I've ever used and they work fine!”
+And the carpenters show you the houses they've built, where every room is a pentagon and the roof is upside-down.
 And you knock on the front door and it just collapses inwards and they all yell at you for breaking their door.

->That’s what’s wrong with PHP.
+>That's what's wrong with PHP.

 Alex goes on to lay out the criteria for a good computer language:

 >* A language must be predictable.
-It’s a medium for expressing human ideas and having a computer execute them, so it’s critical that a human’s understanding of a program actually be correct.
+It's a medium for expressing human ideas and having a computer execute them, so it's critical that a human's understanding of a program actually be correct.

 >* A language must be consistent.
 Similar things should look similar, different things different.
 Knowing part of the language should aid in learning and understanding the rest.